-LINK TO STRATEGY & 2016 2017 2018 PERFORMANCE Base salaries are determined based on scope of responsibility, years of experience and individual To attract and compensate high-performing and Base Salary performance experienced leaders at a competitive level of Cash award: 80% based on Annual 80% based on formulaic determination against pre-established formulaic determination against financial metrics.
-20% based on assessment of individual To motivate and reward executives for achieving Incentive pre-established financial performance. annual corporate, SBG and functional goals in metrics.
-20% based on assessment of individual Compensation key areas of financial and operational Program Reset annual baseline award to their annual target ICP as a performance. performance.
-Prior year actual percentage of base pay. ("ICP") Stock Options:
+LINK TO STRATEGY & 2016 PERFORMANCE 2017 2018 Base Salary Base salaries are determined based on scope of responsibility, years of experience and individual To attract and compensate high-performing and experienced leaders at a competitive level of cash compensation.
+Cash award; 80% based on 80% based on formulaic determination against pre-established Annual formulaic determination against pre-established financial financial metrics, 20% based on assessment of individual To motivate and reward executives for achieving Incentive annual corporate, SBG and functional goals in Compensation metrics.
+20% based on key areas of financial and operational assessment of individual Program Reset annual baseline award to their annual target ICP as a performance performance.
+Prior year actual ("IČP") percentage of base pay award as baseline Stock Options: CEO: 66% of LTI Stock Options: Stock Options:

-CEO and the whole

-Leadership Team: ~ 25% of Stock Options:

-• CEO: 66% of Stock Options: Directly aligns the interest of our executives with CEO: 66% of LTI Other NEOs: 48% of LTI Reduce weighting: - CEO: 31% of LTI shareowners.
-Options only have value for executives if the operating performance results annual LTI - Other NEOs: 30% of LTI in stock price appreciation 3-Year Performance Plan: 3-Year Performance Plan Stock-based PSUs Stock-based PSUs Biennial Growth Plan Units:

-• CEO: 34% of LTI Relative TSR along with Added relative TSR along Focuses executives on the achievement of with financial metrics financial metrics specific long-term financial performance goals Long Term Other NEOs: 24% of LTI Ramp up weighting: CEO and the whole directly aligned with our operating and strategic Incentive - CEO: 45% of LTI Leadership Team: ~ 50% of annual LTI Compensation - Other NEOs: 35% of LTI ("LTI")\ erformance Restricted Stock Units:
+CEO and the whole Directly aligns the interest of our executives with Reduce weighting: CEO: 31% of LTI shareowners.
+Options only have value for Other NEOs: 48% of LTI Leadership Team: ~ 25% executives if the operating performance results Other NEOs: 30% of LTI of annual LTI in stock price appreciation 3-Year Performance Plan: 3-Year Performance Plan Stock-based PSUs Added relative TSR along Stock-based PSUs Relative TSR along with Biennial Growth Plan Units: • CEO: 34% of LTI Focuses executives on the achievement of with financial metrics financial metrics specific long-term financial performance goals Long Term Other NEOs: 24% of LTI Ramp up weighting: - CEO: 45% of LTI directly aligned with our operating and strategic Incentive Leadership Team: ~ 50% plans.
+Compensation Other NEOs: 35% of LTI of annual LTI ("LTI") Performance Restricted • CEO: None Restricted Stock Units: Other NEOs: 28% of LTI Restricted Stock Units: 3-Year Relative TSR 2017 annualized value of 2016 Encourages key executive retention CEO and the whole biennial Growth Plan and Leadership Team: ~ 25% of annual LTI Performance RSU grants: CEO: 24% of LTI Other NEOs: 35% of LTI

-CEO: None

-Other NEOs: 28% of LTI Restricted Stock Units: None issued Restricted Stock Units: 3-Year Relative TSR CEO and whole Leadership Team: ~ 25% Encourages key executive retention.
-2017 annualized value of 2016 biennial Growth Plan and Performance RSU grants: of annual ITI CEO: 24% of LT Other NEOs: 35% of LTI